-14 Top-Rated Attractions & Things to Do in Helena, MT
+15 Top Attractions & Things to Do in Helena, MT

-The capital city is also a major tourism destination to enjoy the Montana Great Outdoors.
-The hard-to-miss Mount Helena backdrops the entire city, and provides miles upon miles of hiking trails to explore.
-Surrounding the city limits, iconic Montana landscapes, like Gates of the Mountains, named by Meriwether Lewis, entice visitors for bigger adventures.
+The capital city is also a major tourism destination and base camp to enjoy the Montana Great Outdoors.
+Several tourist attractions and fun places to visit infiltrate all sides of town, including its historic center and State Capitol building.
+The hard-to-miss Mount Helena backdrops the entire city and provides miles upon miles of hiking trails to explore.

-Surrounded by manicured hillsides and stately neighborhood buildings, the State Capitol has proudly overlooked Helena for over 100 years.
+Surrounded by manicured hillsides and stately neighborhood buildings, the Montana State Capitol has proudly overlooked Helena for over 100 years.
 The tall dome and "Lady Liberty" perched on top give the capitol building extra presence, and the granite columns alongside the Greek architecture help lend a sense of importance to this now historic building.

 The real beauty and craftsmanship of the Capitol is found within the interior, however, and any member of the public is welcome to tour the space during daily operating hours.
 Specific areas of interest within the capitol include the Old Law Library, the Capitol Rotunda, and the many pieces of statehood paintings and art that adorn the entire facility.